 If your organisation would like to learn more about the Archive Service and the work it undertakes, many different talks can be offered to your group, which include introductory talks or specialist talks.

-Resources held by the Office include documents, manuscripts, maps, newspapers and photographs.
+Resources held by the Office include diaries, documents, letters, manuscripts, maps and plans, newspapers and photographs.

 Whether you wish to study the history of a house, conduct research for a school, college or university assignment, research your family history or discover more about local history, you will find the documents held of use.